andrepotes/insta_video_transcriber/README.md

 1. Go to the Instagram profile's Reels page
 2. Open Developer Tools (F12) → Console tab
 3. Copy and paste the contents of `js_tools/instagram_reels_extractor.js`
-4. Press Enter to run - URLs will be automatically extracted and copied
+4. Press Enter to run - structured URLs will be automatically copied
-5. Use `create_structured_urls.py` to format them properly
+5. Paste the clipboard content into a text file (e.g., `urls.txt`)
+6. Run transcription directly: `python3 main.py -f urls.txt -u username`

 #### Browser Bookmarklet Method
 1. Create a bookmark with the code from `js_tools/instagram_reels_bookmarklet.js`
 2. Go to Instagram Reels page and click the bookmark
-3. URLs will be automatically extracted and copied
+3. Structured URLs will be automatically copied to clipboard
+4. Paste into a text file and run: `python3 main.py -f urls.txt -u username`

 #### Simple Console Method
 ```javascript